Give Ireland Back to the Irish: Ban and reactions

 Writing about the tour for the NME, Geoff Liptrot said the band's performances were generally good, but the song "grated a little with its harsh, sing-song chorus immediately conjuring up visions of a drunk rolling along a street bellowing at the top of his voice".
 When asked by a reporter from The Guardian whether the shows were fundraisers for the Provisional Irish Republican Army, McCartney declined to comment, beyond saying: "We're simply playing for the people."
 (Note: With regard to this exchange, Doyle writes: "The fact that [McCartney's] reply was noncommittal shows the strength of feeling in the wake of Bloody Sunday: the idea of passing around the collection hat for the IRA – which only months later intensified its terrorist bombing campaign – was not yet considered taboo.")
 Guitarist Henry McCullough's involvement with the song led to his brother Samuel being beaten up in an Irish pub, in Kilburn, an area of north-west London that was popular among Irish expatriates.
+McCullough initially did not comment on the subject matter publicly, wryly telling Disc magazine that "it's just a message from Paul to Mr. Heath."
+Months later, he confessed to Sounds that he "had to go through lots of little personal encounters because of what the song said."
+Laine said that he "didn't return home for years after that".